enkidevs/curriculum/Comp. Sci./Networking/networking-quiz.md

 ---
 ```
-Protocols can be taught of as:
+Protocols can be thought of as:
 ???
 ```
 * communication rules